The International Colonials

 International Colonials

 The New England Colonials International Basketball Club is proud to sponsor the International Colonials.
-This unique program brings together ten players (ages 16-17) from ten countries around the world each summer for a challenging three-week basketball tour of New England.
+This unique team brings together ten players (ages 16-18) from ten countries around the world each summer for a challenging two-week basketball tour of New England.

-International Colonials players will attend a team camp and team practice sessions before touring New England for games against high school and AAU teams.
-Players will be hosted by qualified families throughout the summer.
-Games are in the evening with days free for a wide range of social, recreational, and cultural activities.
-Special clinics with outstanding New England basketball coaches are also scheduled throughout the tour.
+International Colonials players will have several team practice sessions before touring New England for games against good high school and AAU teams.
+Players will be hosted by caring New England families throughout the summer.
+Most games are in the evening with days free for a wide range of social, recreational, and cultural activities.
+Special clinics and practices with outstanding New England basketball coaches are also scheduled throughout the tour.

-International Colonials players will arrive in Boston in late June and will return home in mid-July.
-Exact travel dates for the 2012 season will be set by January.
+International Colonials players will arrive in Boston in late June and will return home by mid-July.
+Exact travel dates for the New England Tour will be set by January.
 All applicants must be highly recommended by their club or school coach.
-International Colonials players will be responsible for their round-trip airfare and a modest team fee.
+Applicants must be highly recommended by their club or school coaches and must be capable of handling a demanding 10-12 game schedule against good competition.
+Players will be responsible for their round-trip airfare and a modest team fee.
 Financial aid and fundraising assistance are available for players in need.

-Please contact us at NECOLONIALS@aol.comfor additional information about any aspect of our International Colonials program.
+Please contact us at NECOLONIALS@aol.com for additional information about any aspect of our International Colonials program.
+Applications will be available in October.

 | BACK |

 Welcoming the International Colonials to your community is a great way to involve local clubs, players, and families in the excitement and fun of international basketball.
-We would be pleased to discuss with you how you can arrange to bring the '12 International Colonials to your community next summer.
+We would be pleased to discuss with you how you can arrange to bring our International Colonials to your community next summer.

 Call us at 508-734-5660 or send an email to:necolonials@aol.com.